enitimeago/make-it-mmd/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/enitimeago/make-it-mmd?label=release)

-Make It MMD is a suite of **non-destructive** Unity components to help VRChat avatars support MMD worlds.
+Make It MMD is a set of **non-destructive** Unity extensions to help VRChat avatars support MMD worlds.

-- 🌟 **"Make MMD BlendShapes"** helps you generate MMD blend shapes based on your avatar's existing facial expressions, without permanently modifying the orignal mesh.
-It comes with a visual editor that helps you select the right expression for each MMD morph at any time.
+- 🌟 **"Make MMD BlendShapes"** helps generate MMD blend shapes based on your avatar's existing facial expressions, without permanently modifying the orignal mesh.
+It comes with a visual editor that lets you edit expressions for each MMD morph at any time.
-- ✏️ **"Avatar Write Defaults"** helps you enable Write Defaults on all animator layers, without permanently modifying the original animator controller.
-(May not be compatible with your avatar or gimmicks in your avatar.)
-- 🧹 **"Remove FX Animator Layers"** helps you remove unnecessary animator layers, without permanently modifying the original animator controller.
+- ✏️ **"Avatar Write Defaults"** and **"Remove FX Animator Layers"** helps modify your avatar's FX animator controller to improve MMD compatibility, without permanently modifying the original animator controller.
-- Plus **easy .unitypackage export** helps you share blend shape settings, without the risk of sharing your avatar's 3D mesh.
+- 💌 Plus ~~**Import simple blend shapes** lets you import settings from compatible destructive MMD tools~~, and **Export .unitypackage** helps you easily share blend shape settings, without the risk of sharing your avatar's 3D mesh.

 ## Old intro, TODO remove